About the Youth Endowment Fund

 You have …

-- Built Partnerships: You have significant experience in building strategic, long lasting partnerships.
-You can show how these have been effective in delivering impact beyond money.
+- Built Partnerships or Coalitions: You have significant experience in building partnerships or coalitions.
+You can show how these have been effective in delivering change.

 While it is not a criteria, we are especially interested to hear from applicants who have lived experience of youth violence.